crs4/most-report/client/docs/source/android_docs/api/it/crs4/most/ehrlib/datatypes/DvQuantity.rst

 .. java:method:: public int getMin()
    :outertype: DvQuantity

-   Gets the min.
+   Gets the minimum value admitted for this DV_QUANTITY item

-   :return: the min
+   :return: the minimum value admitted for this DV_QUANTITY item

 getUnits
 ^^^^^^^^